 Source: Quasimime via Flickr

-4. Big Body to Match Their Big Fur
+4. There Is A Big Body to Match Their Big Fur

 Although the Himalayan has Siamese DNA, they are built much more similar to the Persian.
 These medium-sized cats are sturdy and muscular with large bones.
 It’s recommended to bathe your Himmie about once a month, so don’t be surprised if that wet cat doesn’t look so small after all with these big bones showing.
 Fun fact: The Himalayan is actually the most popular cat in the world, although many think of them as just a variety of Persian–which has long since been the world’s most popular breed.